Burial (Interment) Information

 the data in the Interment Records (1846-1979) of the

-20,000 people buried in the cemetery has been completed.
+20,000 people buried in the cemetery was completed.

 CLICK HERE to view the Interment records hosted by the